OntimizeWeb/docs/_o_components/12-o-combo.component.md

   </o-form>
 ```

-If you want to override the default trigger lable, add the entry `INPUT.COMBO.MESSAGE_TRIGGER` in your bundle with the desired text.
+If you want to override the default trigger label, add the entry `INPUT.COMBO.MESSAGE_TRIGGER` in your bundle with the desired text.

 ```html
  'INPUT.COMBO.MESSAGE_TRIGGER':' (+{0} others)'